 - 4-5 tbsp icing sugar (for topping)

-Pre-heat the oven to 180 C and line a tray with parchment paper.
+- Pre-heat the oven to 180 C/ 350F and line a tray with parchment paper.

-In a bowl place the flour, make a small well in the middle, add the baking powder, soda bicarbonate and pour the lemon or the cider vinegar over mix slightly just to get the reaction and to dissolve the powders in the acid.
-My kids love this volcano 🌋 reaction.
+- In a bowl place the flour, make a small well in the middle, add the baking powder, soda bicarbonate and pour the lemon or the cider vinegar over mix slightly just to get the reaction and to dissolve the powders in the acid.
+My kids love the volcano reaction.

-Once you have finished doing all of them and filled up the tray place in the oven and bake for about 12-15 minutes at 180 C.
+- Once you have finished doing all of them and filled up the tray place in the oven and bake for about 12-15 minutes at 180 C/350F.